Alfa Awards Automobile To Alabama’s Teacher Of The Year

-MONTGOMERY, Ala., May 9, 2013 — Alabama's Teacher of the Year, Alison Grizzle, a math teacher at P.D.
-Jackson Olin High School in Birmingham, received a year's use of a new automobile courtesy of Alfa Insurance Co. and the Alabama Farmers Federation during a ceremony at the Alfa home office in Montgomery today.
+Alabama’s 2012-2013 Teacher of the Year, Suzanne B. Culbreth, a math teacher at Spain Park High School in Hoover, received a year’s use of a new automobile, courtesy of Alfa Insurance Co. and the Alabama Farmers Federation, during a ceremony at the Alfa home office in Montgomery May 10.

-Alfa President Jimmy Parnell, who also serves as president of the Alabama Farmers Federation, presented Grizzle the keys to a 2013 Chevrolet Impala as part of her award for being named the state’s top teacher.
+Alfa President and CEO Jerry Newby, who also serves as president of the Alabama Farmers Federation, presented Culbreth the keys to a 2012 Chevrolet Impala as part of her award for being named the state’s top teacher.

-State Superintendent of Education Dr. Thomas R. Bice made the announcement of Alabama’s Teacher of the Year during a ceremony Wednesday evening honoring the final four candidates for the award.
+State Superintendent of Education Dr. Thomas R. Bice made the announcement of Alabama’s Teacher of the Year during an awards ceremony Wednesday evening that honored the final four candidates.

-“Dr. Grizzle will have the opportunity to inspire thousands of teachers, parents and community leaders as an ambassador for education during the coming year,” Parnell said.
-“Alfa and the Alabama Farmers Federation appreciate the important role that she and all teachers play in the lives of our children.”
+“As Alabama’s Teacher of the Year, Mrs. Culbreth will have the opportunity to inspire thousands of teachers, parents and community leaders as an ambassador for education,” Newby said.
+“Alfa and the Alabama Farmers Federation appreciate the important role she and all teachers play in the lives of our children.”

 Bice praised Alfa’s support of the Teacher of the Year Program.